Blepharoplasty Eye Lift Boston

 The good news is that eye lift corrective surgery for this common trouble spot may be simpler than you think.
 If the main problem is puffiness, we may be able to do “scarless” eye surgery where no visible incisions are used to correct the problem.
 If your primary concern is fine lines and wrinkles around the eyes (which some begin to see as early as in their 20’s or 30’s) a “mini” eye lift may be all that is needed.
 This quick procedure provides rapid correction with minimal recovery time.
 There aren’t even any stitches to remove, and the whole procedure can be done comfortably in under an hour with only local anesthetic if desired.

-Do I Recover From A Blepharoplasty or Eye Lift?
+What’s Recovery like From A Blepharoplasty or Eye Lift?

 Your eyelids may be swollen or feel somewhat tight for the first days after the surgery.
 Pain medication is offered to control any temporary discomfort – but most patients tell us they didn’t need it.
 Cold compresses during the first days help alleviate any swelling or bruising.